giovannibonisoli/phonebook/README.md

 # Phonebook

-"A simple command-line phonebook management application in Python.
+A simple command-line phonebook management application in Python.

 ## How to use it